COMPLETE DISMISSAL

 DUI – Driving with a blood alcohol concentration greater than .08 A.R.S.
 28-1381A2

 Ms. Y.S. was driving in the early morning hours after picking up a co-worker when she was involved in a traffic accident with a motorcycle.
 The motorcycle rider and his passenger sustained minor injuries and the police were called.
-Ms. Y.S. admitted to police she had consumed a single drink earlier in the night and voluntarily performed the Horizontal Gaze Nystagums (HGN) field test.
+Ms. Y.S. admitted to police she had consumed a single drink earlier in the night and voluntarily performed the Horizontal Gaze Nystagmus (HGN) field test.
 Read More